 You might find yourself asking: is speeding a criminal offence?
 The answer is not as straightforward as it seems.
 While minor speeding may be classified as an infraction rather than a crime, there are situations where speeding escalates to a criminal offence, carrying serious consequences.

-In this blog post, we’ll explore the nuances of speeding laws, the conditions under which speeding can lead to criminal charges, and how the dedicated lawyers at JUSTICEJOLT are ready to assist you if you ever find yourself facing legal challenges in court.
+In this blog post, we’ll explore the nuances of speeding laws, the conditions under which speeding can lead to criminal charges, and how the dedicated lawyers and paralegals at JUSTICEJOLT are ready to assist you if you ever find yourself facing legal challenges in court.

 Do Speeding Tickets Go On Your Criminal Record In Canada?

-When Can Speeding Can Become A Criminal Offence?
+When Can Speeding Become A Criminal Offence?

+While speeding is not categorized as a criminal offence under the HTA, it can result in penalties such as fines and demerit points.
 You cannot be prosecuted for speeding under the Criminal Code by itself.
 However, if your speeding results in an incident, you may face charges.
 This could include charges such as dangerous driving, dangerous driving causing bodily harm, or dangerous driving causing death.
-These charges can occur if excessive speeding leads to an accident.
+These charges can be imposed if excessive speeding causes an accident.

 What Are The Punishments For Speeding Tickets In Ontario?